Apply for a national visa

 - after the 18th birthday: EUR 75.00

-In certain cases, the fee may be reduced or waived entirely.
+In certain cases, the fee can be reduced or waived completely.

 Miscellaneous

-Please apply for your residence permit before the expiry of 90 days or before the corresponding expiry of the validity of your national visa after your entry at the competent foreigners authority in the federal territory.
+Please apply for your residence permit before the expiry of 90 days or before the corresponding expiry date of your national visa after entering Germany at the relevant immigration authority in Germany.

 Detailed information